alazaroc/blog-web-code/_posts/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

 - **Pillars**:
   - **Operational Excellence**: Oversee the entire architecture, ensuring operational excellence across all areas.
-    > *Example: Solutions architects can design infrastructure-as-code (IaC) solutions to automate infrastructure deployment and updates, ensuring consistent and repeatable environments across all stages of development.*
+    > *Example: Cloud/Solutions architects use infrastructure-as-code (IaC) tools to automate infrastructure deployment and updates, ensuring consistency and repeatability across all stages of development.*
   - **Security**: Ensure security best practices are applied across the entire architecture.
-    > *Example: Solutions architects can configure AWS Security Hub with the Security Best Practices Standard to continuously monitor compliance and security posture across multiple AWS accounts, providing real-time insights into potential vulnerabilities.*
+    > *Example: Cloud/Solutions architects can configure AWS Security Hub with the Security Best Practices Standard to continuously monitor compliance and security posture across multiple AWS accounts, providing real-time insights into potential vulnerabilities.*
   - **Reliability**: Oversee the entire system's design, ensuring reliability, fault tolerance and high availability across all services and components.
-    > *Example: Solutions architects can design systems using AWS Elastic Load Balancing with health checks to ensure traffic is routed only to healthy instances, improving system reliability.*
+    > *Example: Cloud/Solutions architects can design systems using AWS Elastic Load Balancing with health checks to ensure traffic is routed only to healthy instances, improving system reliability.*
   - **Performance Efficiency**: Ensure that all components of the architecture are performing efficiently and scaling as required.
-    > *Example: Solutions architects can implement Amazon CloudFront for content delivery, reducing latency for global users and optimizing performance and costs.*
+    > *Example: Cloud/Solutions architects can design scalable architecture using Amazon ECS with Fargate to efficiently manage containerized applications without provisioning servers.*
   - **Cost Optimization**: Ensure cost optimization practices are implemented across the entire architecture, balancing performance with cost.
-    > *Example: Solutions architects can enable AWS Cost Explorer to provide real-time insights into spend patterns and use these insights to adjust resource usage or scale services more cost-effectively.*
+    > *Example: Cloud/Solutions architects can enable AWS Cost Explorer to provide insights into spend patterns and use these insights to adjust resource usage or scale services more cost-effectively.*
   - **Sustainability**: Ensure sustainability practices are integrated across the architecture, from design to operations.
-    > *Example: Solutions architects can encourage the use of serverless architecture with AWS Lambda, reducing unnecessary resource usage and minimizing the carbon footprint.*
+    > *Example: Cloud/Solutions architects can encourage the use of serverless architecture with AWS Lambda, reducing unnecessary resource usage and minimizing the carbon footprint.*

 - **Collaboration**:
   - with `Development` teams to ensure that application architectures are scalable and secure.
   - with `Operations` to ensure system reliability and that architectural updates are properly implemented.
+  - with `Security` to ensure security practices are implemented throughout the architecture.
   - with `DevOps` to ensure that infrastructure automation aligns with the broader architectural vision.
-  - with `Security` to ensure security practices are implemented throughout the architecture.
   - with `FinOps` to ensure cost-saving strategies align with performance and availability requirements.
   - with `Sustainability` to align environmental goals with architectural decisions.

 **Note**: Cloud/Solutions Architects `connect all teams`.
 They ensure that all pillars of the AWS Well-Architected Framework are considered, helping align technical implementations with both business and operational goals.

-### 3.6.
+### 4.6.
 FinOps Teams

 - **Pillars**:
   - **Cost Optimization**: Focus on tracking cloud costs, advising on optimization strategies, and ensuring financial efficiency.